 Objectives of the service

 Carbon markets face significant challenges, including uncertainty over the quality of carbon credits.
-This lack of transparency undermines trust in the real value and profitability of carbon projects, affecting key stakeholders such as project developers, insurers, brokers, and registries.
+This lack of transparency undermines trust in the real value and profitability of carbon projects, affecting key stakeholders such as project developers, insurers, brokers, and industry.

 UTE’s Earth Observation-based rating system service addresses these issues by providing transparent, reliable, and customizable solutions tailored to agricultural, coastal, and urban areas.